 There is no easy way to reproduce what you may have experienced while using GameSparks manage-screens.
 There are no other platforms which provide an alternative to this feature, though most do offer some sort of player-manager in their portals.
-So we will instead need to discuss what other possibilities there are to transition or reproduce them.
+So we will instead need to discuss what other possibilities there are to migrate or reproduce them.

-On the subject of player-managers, we have provided a topic here on player managers and how each alternative platform deals with their own if you want to check that out.
+On the subject of player-managers, we have provided a topic on player managers and how each alternative platform deals with their own if you want to check that out.

 REST API Endpoints

 The first obstacle you have is converting the JS from the manage-screen IDE into a set of REST APIs.
 There is no way to re-use the Spark API code unless you are planning to reproduce the Spark API on your own service, so the best approach is to rewrite the manage-screen code using the Cloud-Code offered by a destination platform.

 Using the destination platform, you can create new custom endpoints or microservices calls and treat them like GameSparks callbacks scripts.
 These endpoints will act as an interface between the webpage hosting the new screens and the destination platform’s APIs.

 If there is no Cloud-Code alternative for the destination platform it may be possible to reproduce some of your previous functionality using the native REST API of the platform, or by replicating your custom-code in a Lambda function using AWS API Gateway as a connection between your website and the Lambda.

 Keep in mind that this process usually cannot be started until the majority of important APIs are reproduced on the new platform, so you might be forced to approach manage-screens later in the migration.
 However, you don't need to have the UI ready to start this process and these APIs could be set up and tested using something simple like Postman to test the API well before migrating the UI has started.

 Reproducing UI & Forms